Watch Neil Young's Induction into the Canadian Songwriters Hall of Fame

 Classic rock legend Neil Young was inducted into the Canadian Songwriters Hall of Fame on September 23 at Massey Hall in Toronto.

-Young was introduced by Randy Bachman of Canadian band Bachman Turner Overdrive: “Ladies and gentlemen, congratulations to Neil Young for a lifetime of rockin’ in the free world and writing great songs.
+Young was introduced by Randy Bachman of Canadian band Bachman Turner Overdrive.

 Related: Neil Young Gets Political at ‘2017 Farm Aid: America is Already Great’